 This is among the reasons that a large number of people are ignorant of.
 Yes, wireless fences are offered in two varieties.
 They are distinguished by the nature of the technology used to identify your dog.

 While sure Wireless invisible dog fences employ radio frequency, others utilize GPS.
-Both of them are beneficial and disadvantages.
+Both of them are benefits and disadvantages.

 Radio frequencies are impeded by physical obstacles such as rocks, trees, levitation, and a variety of different things.
 So, they can function in the rain.